 Portrait by Louis Fratino in 2017 at Porsena, East Village

 is an art historian, photographer, and archivist working between New York and Puerto Rico.
-He holds a Ph.D. in Art History from Stanford University.
-He works part-time as a lecturer in the Department of Art History at New York University and as an archival technician for the Archives of American Art in New York.
+He holds a Ph.D. in Art History from Stanford University with a particular interest in the art of the United States and the Caribbean (19th-20th centuries) and the history and theory of photography.
+He works part-time for the Archives of American Art and as a professor in the Department of Art History at New York University.

 He was a 2024-2025 Smithsonian Institution Predoctoral Fellow at the Archives of American Art.